myberry2026/aeva2/README.md

 # AEVA2: On-device EdgeMind Agent

-Think about OpenAI/Claude Computer Use Agent that controls your computer.
-We wanted to build an agent that takes over your phone.
-Best to be fully local.
+Claude controls a PC.
+AEVA2 takes over your phone.

 AEVA2 is a unified system for on-device Android automation, combining a low-latency communication bridge (hand) with an intelligent agent powered by on-device LLM model (brain).